vvv214/vvv214.github.io/_pages/about.md

 ---

 **I will join the University of Virginia (UVa) as an assistant professor!
-I have multiple (2-5) openings for PhD students and post-docs.
+I have multiple (2-5) openings for PhD students and visitors.
 Send me an email if you are excited about the privacy issues in data science and want to work together!
 I have joint appointment with the Department of Computer Science and the School of Data Science so you can apply both programs.**

 <!---
 **I'm on the academic job market.**
 -->

+I am a post-doc fellow at Carnegie Mellon University, working with Prof. Elaine Shi.
-I am a sixth-year PhD student from the Department of Computer Science, Purdue University.
-My advisor is Prof. Ninghui Li.
+I got my PhD from Purdue University under the supervision of Prof. Ninghui Li.
+Before that, I obtained my Bachelor's degree from Fudan University, under the supervision of Prof. Yunlei Zhao.
 In Fall 2018, I did an intern in Alibaba with Dr. Bolin Ding.
 In Summer 2020, I did an intern in Tumult Labs with Prof. Ashwin Machanavajjhala.
-Before that, I obtained my Bachelor's degree in Software School, Fudan University, under the supervision of Prof. Yunlei Zhao.

 I study differential privacy (DP) and local DP (LDP), with a focus on designing algorithms that work in practice.
 I started my research from designing algorithms for computational geometry problems; then I designed an searchable encryption (SSE) scheme.